- U.S. District Court, Eastern District of Missouri

 The other major focus of Dan’s practice is helping companies design, implement and operate gift cards and customer loyalty programs.
 Federal Regulation E requirements, as well as state laws, affect businesses of all types, and Dan assists clients to ensure their loyalty and gift card programs comply with those rules and regulations, including by drafting the necessary legal disclaimers and terms and conditions, setting expiration date policies, navigating escheat requirements, and complying with advertising and marketing regulations.

-Dan is a frequent contributor to Greensfelder’s Franchise and Distribution blog, During law school, he was an editor on the Saint Louis University Law Journal as well as a student clerk for U.S. District Judge William D. Stiehl.
+During law school, he was an editor on the Saint Louis University Law Journal as well as a student clerk for U.S. District Judge William D. Stiehl.

 - Interfaith Legal Services for Immigrants, Board of Directors